Verse Mapping For Beginners

 Often I will re-write the verse at this point adding clarity in parentheses (like this).

-Under the verse, I will note some specific ways this verse applied to the original readers.
+Under the verse, note some specific ways this verse applied to the original readers.
 Consider these main points:

-I will then summarize the meaning of the verse or passage in my own words.
+Summarize the meaning of the verse or passage in my your words.

 Step 6.
 Apply The Verse